 Dr Delia Wallis CPsych

 As part of her Specialist degree, Dr. Wallis completed a year-long internship at Summit School in Montreal.
 Upon completion of her internship, Dr. Wallis was recruited by Summit School to work full time as a psychologist and team leader.
-Summit School is a private school in the public interest and serves over 500 students with special needs by creating individualized services in an enriched environment.
+Summit School serves over 600 students with special needs by creating individualized services in an enriched environment.
 Dr. Wallis had the privilege to provide assessment and therapy services to students with an extremely wide range of strengths and needs.

 An avid lifelong learner, Dr. Wallis returned to school in 2001 to pursue a doctoral degree in psychology at the Ontario Institute for Studies in Education of the University of Toronto (OISE/UT).
 As part of her doctoral training she received continuing training in various clinical settings (e.g., hospital, community, school and university settings).

-After receiving her PhD, Dr. Wallis further completed a post-doctoral fellowship at the Hincks-Dellcrest Centre.
-A firm believer in continuing education, Dr. Wallis continues to attend enriching professional and educational conferences and workshops.
+After receiving her PhD, Dr. Wallis further completed a post-doctoral fellowship at the Hincks-Dellcrest Centre (now known as the SickKids Centre for Community Mental Health) .
+A firm believer in continuing education, Dr. Wallis continues to pursue and engage in enriching professional and educational conferences and workshops and learning opportunities.

 Dr. Wallis first opened her private practice in 2001 on a part-time basis and expanded to full-time private practice in 2007.

-Dr. Wallis has also taught an advanced level assessment course to doctoral students in psychology at the Ontario Institute for Studies in Education/ University of Toronto (OISE/UT).
+Dr. Wallis has also had the pleasure of teaching an advanced level assessment course to doctoral students in psychology at the Ontario Institute for Studies in Education/ University of Toronto (OISE/UT), and supervising students at various stages of training.

 The Village Healing Centre